anhvuanhvu/SPU_CSC3220_W25_T7/Notes_rayj1.md

 Drafted the wireframes and ironed out the nav diagram with team, especially focusing on ways to implement a sort of UI hierarchy.

-Discussed with team how to implement a bread-crumb control and implemented it in a way that tries to maintain simplicity and consistency.
+Discussed with team how to implement a bread-crumb control for the wireframe and implemented it in a way that tries to maintain simplicity and consistency.